BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 {% endhighlight %}

-That's it, just 12 lines in `setupTable()` method.
-The code is declarative and easy-to-understand, compared to default table view data source methods.
+The whole method `setupTable()` contains only 12 lines.
+It contributes to readability a lot, since everything happens in a single place and the code is declarative.
 It satisfies the criteria defined at the beginning and does not possess the drawbacks of standard approach to managing table views.

-As a bonus, let's examine a more complex case with different kinds of cells in a single table views, where cells are initialized both from nib and class.
+As a bonus, let's examine a more complex case with different kinds of cells in a single table view, where cells are initialized both from nib and class.

-### Table View with Heterogenous Cells
+### Table View with Mixed Cells

-Let's define another model backing table view cells which a enum with two kinds of cells, each with its own associated value:
+First, a new model that backs cells within table view needs to be created.

 {% highlight swift linenos %}